jsmarques98/LAPR2-ISEP/docs/SprintB/FURPS.md

 ### Interface consistency
 User interface must be consistent.

+Sorting data:
+A good practice is to always sort data when we present it to the users.
+Moreover, if the user wants, at any time he can use another criterium/order to analyze the data.

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._